canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "I'm, uh, glad you're out of prison."
 I said.
 "Daring prison break?
 Should I check the news?"

-She grinned wider.
+Her grin got wider.
 "Apparently rich bitches can pull a lot of strings."
 She pointed to the other woman with an ostentatious flourish.
 "You should tell her who you are.
 She's gonna shit."

 "Right..."
 I said, peering at my new boss.
 Trying to figure out if I could place her.
+And to stop my brain playing the 'cis or trans' game.

 "You will not recognise me." she said, seemingly unperturbed by Yeong-Mi's tone.
 "But... 하지만 제 스트림을 보셨죠?"
 She suddenly made an incongruous V-pose as my brain worked to process the Korean.